thoqbk/kindle-notes/README.md

 - `Kindle Notes: Study`: study flashcards from a random books
 - `Kindle Notes: Study This File`: study flashcards from the current `markdown` book
 - `Kindle Notes: Sync Books`: to sync books from your Kindle.
-Notice that, the extension with ask you for `email` and `password` to login to `Kindle`.
-The `pasword` will be kept on your local only.
+Notice that, the extension will ask you for `email` and `password` to login to `Kindle`.
+The credentials will be kept locally on your machine only.

 ## Format